 Does the board have mic preamps or is it purely passive?

 It's passive — level and pan.
 We have RCA BA1A and a BA11a line amps for gain makeup — not even a pair.
 [The board] goes out into Leak TL/12 [amplifiers] and Tannoy "Reds" in Lockwood cabinets!
 These are British standard monitors from back in the day.

 We're all in there at the same time.
 The room is very small, so there can be a lot of spill, but we usually work with it.
 Sometimes if the vocal isn't great we'll redo it, but we never build up the parts one at a time.
 A lot of what we're doing comes from the feel of playing together, so you need to record together to capture the energy.
 Occasionally we'll add a couple of things on the top.

 Do you try to screen everything...

-The rest of this article is only available with an archive subscription or by purchasing back issue #67.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #67.
 For an upcoming year's free subscription, and our current issue on PDF...